 RVC Rehab Services offer home visits and lactation services to help mothers get off on the right foot with breastfeeding.
 Tel: (345) 949 6024.

 The Children’s Clinic provides advice on lactation and newborn care.
-Nurse Jenny Coleman offers appointments to assist with breastfeeding technique and general concerns at the clinic, at home or at the hospital.
+The nurse can assist with breastfeeding technique and general concerns at the clinic, at home or at the hospital.
 Tel: (345) 949 2970.

 The Cayman Islands Breastfeeding Support Group is a volunteer group which meets at least once a month to offer free support and education in breastfeeding to expecting and existing mothers.
 The group presently sells the Medela Double Pumping Breast Pump for CI$190 and the Medela Manual Breast Pump for CI$25.
 New parents can pay in installments for the pump if necessary.
 Visit www.facebook.com/cibreastfeeding or email: email@example.com for more details.

 The midwives at the Woman’s Health Clinic offer free postnatal care and home visits for all patients.
 They can provide general and breastfeeding support as necessary after the birth of your child.